frank-emrich/wasm-stack-switching/proposals/stack-switching/Explainer.md

 ```

-Here, we set determine the set for resetting the generator exactly
+Here, we set the flag for resetting the generator exactly
 once, after it returned 42 values.

 The full version of the extended generator example can be found
 [here](examples/generator-extended.wast).